Welcome to Volume 8 of Executed to Suppress His Message.

 God the Father’s power of eternal life — which was symbolized by the Tree of Life — can only come through a personal relationship with Jesus Christ.

-So Satan worked to destroy Adam and Eve’s relationship with Jesus by encouraging Eve to listen to a lying spirit — a spirit who convinced Eve the Lord was not their friend, and that He was to be feared, rather than trusted and loved.
+And this is why Satan worked to destroy Adam and Eve’s relationship with Jesus, by encouraging Eve to listen to a lying spirit — a spirit that convinced Eve that the Lord was not their friend, and that He was to be feared, rather than trusted and loved.

 Adam and Eve died, because they accepted and believed spiritual knowledge from sources other than God.

-The most immediate result of Adam and Eve accepting false knowledge from the forbidden tree was that they no longer trusted the Lord God.
-And this made them look for another source of spiritual leadership.
+The immediate result of Adam and Eve accepting false knowledge from the forbidden tree was that they no longer trusted the Lord God.
+And this made them seek manother source of spiritual leadership.

-Thus in Genesis 3:8, we find God’s children hiding from the Lord among the trees of the Garden.
-And since these trees represent angelic spirit beings, this suggests tjhat Adam and Eve decided to place their trust in these angelic beings, rather than the Lord God.
+Thus in Genesis 3:8, we find how God’s first children were hiding from the Lord among the trees of the Garden.
+And since these trees represent angelic (and perhaps even demonic) spirit beings, this suggests that Adam and Eve decided to place their trust in these angelic beings, rather than the Lord God.

 In the Bible, the English word “angel” is derived from various Hebrew and Greek words that specifically mean “messenger.”
-Thus the primary job of an angel is to carry God’s messages to others.
-And now that Adam and Eve no longer trusted the Lord, they began to seek spiritual leadership from angels (or more likely demons).
+Thus it seems the primary job of an angel is to carry God’s messages to others.
+And now that Adam and Eve no longer trusted the Lord, they began to seek their spiritual guidance from angels – or more likely demons.

-Satan’s ultimate goal was to cause Adam and Eve to trust in “messengers” more than they trusted in the Lord God.
+Satan’s ultimate goal was to cause Adam and Eve to trust angelic “messengers,” rather than the Lord God.

-And Satan’s agenda has not changed — while there’s plenty of evidence to prove this is true.
-And this is why today, the average Christian has almost absolute trust in their spiritual messengers (pastors, preachers, priests, etc.), while they almost never open their Bible to learn the words of the Lord Jesus Christ.
+But Satan’s agenda has not changed — and Christian churches provide plenty of evidence to prove this is true.
+And this is why the average Christian has almost absolute trust in their spiritual messengers (pastors, preachers, priests, etc.), while they almost never open their Bible to learn the words of their Lord Jesus Christ.

-Just as with Adam and Eve, Satan has deceived the entire Christian world into believing the words of a messenger are just as good or even better than the words of Jesus Christ.
+Just as with Adam and Eve, Satan has deceived the entire Christian world into believing the words of a messenger are just as good, or perhaps even better, than the words of Jesus Christ.

 After the Lord God created the first two human beings, He placed them in a place of continual rest where He provided for all of their needs.
-And while Adam and Eve remained in the Garden, they each had free and open access to eternal life.
-But once they listened to and began to trust spiritual authorities other than God, they stopped trusting in their Creator — and incredibly, Adam and Eve actually became afraid of the very God who created and cared for them!
+And while Adam and Eve remained in the Garden, they had free and open access to eternal life.
+But once they listened to and began to trust spiritual authorities other than God, they stopped trusting in their Creator — and they actually became afraid of the very God who created and cared for them!

-By convincing Adam and Eve to trust the words of a deceiving messenger rather than the words of the Lord, God’s enemies were able to overcome them.
-And without a trusting relationship with the Creator, they lost out on His offer of eternal life and died just as the Lord predicted.
+By convincing Adam and Eve to trust the words of a deceiving messenger – rather than the words of the Lord – God’s enemies were able to overcome both of them.
+And without a trusting relationship with their Creator, they lost out on His offer of eternal life and died just as the Lord predicted.

-And all of this happened because Adam and Eve listened to and trusted a messenger, rather than the Lord Jesus Christ.
+And all of this happened because Adam and Eve listened to and trusted a spiritual messenger other than the Lord Jesus Christ.

 And the LORD God said, Behold, the man is become as one of us, to know (determine for himself) good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: Therefore the LORD God sent him forth from the Garden of Eden, to till the ground from whence he was taken.
 So he drove out the man; and he placed at the east of the Garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life (Genesis 3:22-24).